0xMiden/miden-tutorials/docs/src/rust-client/mint_consume_create_tutorial.md

 After consuming the notes, Alice has tokens in her wallet.
 Now, she wants to send tokens to her friends.
 She has two options: create a separate transaction for each transfer or batch multiple transfers into a single transaction.

-_The standard asset transfer note on Miden is the P2ID note (Pay to Id).
-There is also the P2IDR (Pay to Id Reclaimable) variant which allows the creator of the note to reclaim the note after a certain block height._
+_The standard asset transfer note on Miden is the P2ID note (Pay-to-Id).
+There is also the P2IDE (Pay-to-Id Extended) variant which allows for both timelocking the note (target can only spend the note after a certain block height) and for the note to be reclaimable (the creator of the note can reclaim the note after a certain block height)._

 In our example, Alice will now send 50 tokens to 5 different accounts.